stertingen/gerbmerge/README.md

 ## To Do

 1. Proper metric/inch support: parse files with arbitrary units, output files with units specified in the config
 2. Accept outputs from more CAD programs
 3. A graphical interface for interactive placement
 4. Better reporting of parse errors in the layout and configuration files
 5. Implement simple primitive for panelizing a single job in an array
 6. More intelligent placement algorithms, possibly based on the fabric cutting problem.
 7. Accept aperture macro parameters and operators
 8. HPGL output for miling
+9. amacro.py: test multi-line macros, name groups in regexp for more readability
+10. finish: option to specify gerber input/output format with or without leading zeros
+11. name regex groups

 ## Credits